microsoft/Office-Online-Test-Tools-and-Documentation/README.md

-# Office Online Test Tools and Documentation
+# |cspp| Test Tools and Documentation

 ## Documentation [![Documentation Status](https://readthedocs.org/projects/wopi/badge/?version=latest)](https://wopi.readthedocs.io/)

-Latest documentation can be found at https://wopi.readthedocs.io/
+Latest documentation can be found at <https://wopi.readthedocs.io/>

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact